kongware/ftor/README.md

 **Please note:** This repo is experimental and still work in progress.
 <br><br>

+ftor will need at least another six month to reach a more stable status (as of Feb., 2018).
+It has a great impact on the way Javascript is encoded, but there are no best practices yet, so many conceptual details may still change.

 ## What

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
 In essence, it consists of a runtime type system and a functional programming library building upon it.

-Due to it size there is a separated API [documentation](https://github.com/kongware/ftor/blob/master/LIBRARY.md) for the typed functional library.
+There is a separated API [documentation](https://github.com/kongware/ftor/blob/master/LIBRARY.md) (under construction) for the typed functional library building upon the type system.

-## Unstable

-ftor's type checker has great impact on the way you encode Javascript.
-It is in continuous flux in order to eventually achieve an optimal setting.
-Unfortunatelly, there are no benchmarks that I can follow, because this is somehow unexplored territory in Javascript.

 ## Why

-Functional programming in Javascript is frustrating as soon as you face real world problems, because...

-* there is no type system preventing you from writing poor programs
-* there is no type evaluation, which can tell you your data types at any point of your program
-* there is no mechanism to impose purity but side effects can be performed everywhere
-* there is no effect type to represent effects as first class values
-* there is no runtime that executes effects and does the plumbing with the real world
-* there are no decent debugging tools for programs written in the sense of the functional paradigm
-* there are no union types to model the world with alternatives instead of hierarchies
+Programming in an untyped environment sucks.

+## Goal

+This is the not yet completed proof that a Haskell-like runtime type checker for Javascript is actually useful, not just for learning purposes but for production.

+## Features

+* pluggable through proxy virtualization
+* parametric polymorphism
+* row polymorphism
+* rank-2 polymorphism
+* Scott encoded algebraic data types
+* homogeneous Arrays and Maps
+* Tuples and Records
+* type hints
+* strict type evaluation

-## Limitations of a Runtime Type Checker
+## Limitations

-As a runtime type checker ftor isn't able to analyze your code and infere the type of every single expression and statement automatically.
-Doing this for each and every request would certainly cause serious performance problems.
-Besides it is really hard if not impossible to reliably perform type inference for Javascript code.

-A reasonable compromise is to focus on functions and their arguments and use Javascript's introspection capabilities.
-Apart from functions themselves, promises and iterators, argument values passed to functions usually can be easily introspected.
-For the rest we need explicit type annotations, though.

-With the proposed approach we have to make sure that type signatures match their corresponding functions.
-For this reason ftor will provide a comprehensive library of typed functional combinators and patterns, which are guaranteed to match their signatures.
-Consumers of this library can focus on composing and combining these basic building blocks and ftor ensures that they keep track of their partially applied funcions' intermediate types.
-I think this is a sensible and practical approach.
+ftor doesn't infere the types for every single expression and statement in your code.
+It simply uses explicit type annotations for functions and Javascript's introspection capabilities to unify types of arbitrary complex function expressions.

+Writing explicit type annotations is laborious and requires a mature sense for types and their corresponding implementations.
+Therefore the real power of ftor's type system will arise from the combination with a typed functional library, which builds upon it.
+This library with dozens of functional combinators and type classes is yet to be developed...

 ## Differences to _Flow_ and _TypeScript_

-* ftor is a runtime type checker that cannot provide the same soundness as static type checkers can do
-* it focuses on parametric and row polymorphism<sup>1</sup> and doesn't support subtyping
+* ftor focuses on parametric and row polymorphism<sup>1</sup> and doesn't support subtyping
 * it mainly relies on nominal instead of structural typing<sup>2</sup>
 * it is designed to facilitate purely functional programming